 And if it does, a strange holiday miracle will come to pass.
 Congress will have turned nothing into something.
 From a fiscal standpoint, that something will be a lump of coal.

-This article appears in the Nov.
-30, 2011, edition of National Journal Daily.
+This article appears in the November 30, 2011, edition of NJ Daily.